THERE IS NOTHING MORE SOLITARY THAN THE ACT OF WRITING.

 If a person notices, observes, and writes what she has taken in, truly nothing is wasted on her.

-CREATIVE ECOSYSTEM NOTE: Don’t say “My life is so boring.”
+CREATIVE ECOSYSTEM NOTE #2: Don’t say “My life is so boring.”
 Your material is rich, and it is where you are.
-Fall in love with it, by paying deep attention, to the people, places and things, around you, and how you feel about them.
-Sure, imagination has a part — but your best work is always grounded in layers of emotional and sensual observed truth.
+Fall in love with it by paying deep attention, to the people, places and things around you, and your feelings about them.
+Then articulate what you discover.
+Sure, imagination has a part — but the best work is always grounded in layers of emotional and sensual observed truth.

 YOUR COLLEAGUES, YOUR TRIBE

-But if some of us at the party had long been part of Charlotte’s ecosystem as “material”, the New York publishing contingent represented another part.
+If some of us at the party were been part of Charlotte’s ecosystem as “material”, the New York publishing contingent represented another part.

 Take her her long-ago secretary-turned-editor-turned-writer, but always loyal friend, Fran Manushkin, who was there the day of the party.